 Does it look as if they’re having success with the platform?
 What could you do differently or better?

-Linkedin has 294 Million MAU’s.
-It’s the preferred social media platform for professionals and business.
+Linkedin is estimated at 220 Million MAU’s.
+It’s rumored to be a declining platform.
+However, it remains an important social media platform for professionals and businesses.
 It’s used to build authority in a particular sector and can be a good way of building trust in your brand.

 If it fits your target audience, find out more about growing your Linkedin profile here.

-Conclusion – Pick The Right Social Media Platform For Your Tiny Business
+Conclusion – Pick The Right Social Media Platform For Your Blog

-There’s no point choosing a social media platform just because everyone else is using it successfully.
+There’s no point choosing a social media platform just because it seems everyone else is using it successfully.

-The platform has to be a good match for your audience.
-Find out where your customers are hanging out: that will be the right social media platform for you.
+The platform has to be a good match for your specific audience.
+Find out where your potential customers are hanging out: that will be the right social media platform for you.